 The Second Battalion’s first battle occurred four days later on December 23rd on the banks of the Mississippi River in New Orleans.
 Savery and his men fought back the British who were attempting to enter the city.
 Savary urged his men in French to “March on!
 March on, my friends, march on against the enemies of the country.”

-Despite their initial success the Second Battalion and another all-black battalion which had been subsequently organized, were held in reserve during the main Battle of New Orleans on January 8, 1815.
+Despite their initial success, the Second Battalion and another all-black battalion which had been subsequently organized, were held in reserve during the main Battle of New Orleans on January 8, 1815.
 Savary’s battalion defied orders and rushed to the front to participate in the rout of British forces.
-General Jackson believed that rout which began when one of Savary’s men killed British Commanding General Pakenham on the field of battle.
+General Jackson believed that rout began when one of Savary’s men killed British Commanding General Pakenham on the field of battle.
 At the end of the conflict Jackson publicly praised the Second Battalion and its commander.

 When the war ended, however, Jackson, at the request of New Orleans’s white residents, ordered all black troops out of the city.
 Local white citizens were concerned that the presence of armed blacks in the city might destabilize slavery and lead to a general uprising.